Showing posts with label recognition. Show all posts

 This event will happen 45 times during the coming year.
 Some months, like January, only one ceremony will be held.
 Other months will have multiple ceremonies, such as February with 4 and June with 7.
 On March 10, April 9, July 18, and September 21, there will be dual ceremonies as we lost two veterans on the same day.

-Families of the veterans, if known, will be invited to attend the ceremony.
+Families of the veterans are welcome to attend the ceremony.

 The public is invited to attend these ceremonies to honor those who gave their lives.